Dajo321/Deadfire-Full-Respec/README.md

 # Deadfire Full Respec

-Pillars of Eternity II: Deadfire mod based on the BepInEx framework.
+Pillars of Eternity II: Deadfire mod using the BepInEx framework.

 This mod turns the shop character respec system into a full character recreation from level 1 with default selections pulled from the character's existing data.